 Businesses adjusted the withholding for their employees according to the new tables.
-To avoid a tax surprise in 2019, you may need to make adjustments to your withholding as well.
+To avoid a tax surprise in 2020, you may need to make further adjustments to your withholding as well.

 How do you know if you need to adjust your withholding?
 Every year, the IRS issues instructions for the W-4 form that includes a worksheet to calculate your personal allowances.
 The IRS also provides an online withholding calculator that will take care of the calculations for you.